jaylenw/AngularJsTodoApp/README.md

    You can use [forever](https://www.npmjs.com/package/forever) to run the backend server and autorestart it.

 3. Next, install mongodb on your system globally and have it running.
-If on a Ubuntu/Debian system, you would run `sudo apt-get install mongodb`.
+If on a Ubuntu/Debian system, you would run `sudo apt install mongodb`.

 4. After having cloned the repo linked above and are in the root of the folder, run `npm install`.

 5. Use forever to start the server, run `forever start bin/www`.